 The Public Works Committee discussed this issue during many meetings.
 Effectiveness, not cost, was a key factor in the decision to discontinue the service.
 The chemical had to make direct contact with the mosquitoes to be effective.
 The spraying had to be done in the evenings when mosquitoes are active but also at a time when other insects would not be harmed.
 Many residents opted out of the service, so the operator would turn off the sprayer when reaching the addresses of homeowners who opted out.
 Dispersion was also a factor in the decision.
 The weather conditions at the time of spraying had to be perfect for the chemical to reach beyond the street or front yard.

-Residents are encouraged to remove standing water on their private property and complete other preventive measures to reduce potential mosquito breeding locations.
+We encourage residents to keep your lawns mowed, keep rain gutters clean, remove standing water on your private property and complete other preventive measures to reduce potential mosquito breeding locations.
+Additional tips: